birdy81/spring-petclinic-appdynamics-demo/README.md

 `GIT_REPO` environment variable, for example:
 `-Dspring.profiles.active=local -DGIT_REPO=/projects/spring-petclinic-microservices-config`
 ### Start script
-All services including the inspectIT Java Agent can be started with a start script:
+All services including the AppDynamics Java Agent can be started with a start script:
 #### Windows
-Open a CMD and execute the script with the directory of the Java Agent:
+Open a CMD and execute the script:
-`start_all_with_inspectIT.bat \path\to\Java\Agent`.
-Additionally you can also set the InspectIT CMR host by passing in a second argument:
-`start_all_with_inspectIT.bat \path\to\Java\Agent localhost`.
-If no CMR host is provided `localhost` is used by default.
+`start_all_with_appdynamics.bat`.
 The services can be stopped by closing the CMD.

 #### Linux
-Open a Terminal and execute the script with the directory of the Java Agent:
+Open a Terminal and execute the script:
-`start_all_with_inspectIT.sh \path\to\Java\Agent`.
-Additionally you can also set the InspectIT CMR host by passing in a second argument:
-`start_all_with_inspectIT.sh \path\to\Java\Agent localhost`.
-If no CMR host is provided `localhost` is used by default.
+`start_all_with_appdynamics.sh`.

 The services can be stopped by executing the following script:
 `stop_all.sh`